OmarShokeir/Empire-Building/README.md

 For the university project intended to practice object oriented programming we created this projcet, one of the most exhausting but yet the most enjoyable proejct ever.

-*A game where you start with a provicne and try to expand and conquer the 2 other provinces, you only have 50 turns to do so.*
+*A game where you start with a province and try to expand and conquer the 2 other provinces, you only have 50 turns to do so.*

 ## Featured:
 - 6 Building types